 This happened because the Argives, in an attempt to undermine Spartan power, campaigned throughout Messenia to encourage a rebellion against Spartan rule.
 They did this by partnering with a man named Aristomenes, a former Messenian king who still had power and influence in the region.
 He was meant to attack the city of Deres with the support of the Argives, but he did so before his allies had the chance to arrive, which caused the battle to end without a conclusive result.
 However, thinking their fearless leader had won, the Messenian helots launched a full-scale revolt, and Aristomenes managed to lead a short campaign into Laconia.
 However, Sparta bribed Argive leaders to abandon their support, which all but eliminated the Messenian chances of success.
 Pushed out of Laconia, Aristomenes eventually retreated to Mt.
 Eira, where he remained for eleven years despite Sparta’s near-constant siege.

-WIth Messenia now fully under its control and an army that was quickly becoming the envy of the ancient world, Ancient Sparta, by the middle of the 7th century, had become one of the most important population centers in Greece and southern Europe.
+With Messenia now fully under its control and an army that was quickly becoming the envy of the ancient world, Sparta, by the middle of the 7th century BCE, had become one of the most important population centers in ancient Greece and southern Europe.
 However, to the east of Greece, in modern-day Iran, a new world power was flexing its muscles.
-The Persians, who replaced the Assyrians as the Mesopotamian hegemon in the 7th century BCE, spent most of the 6th century campaigning throughout western Asia and northern Africa and had built an empire that was at the time one of the largest in the entire world, and their presence would change the course of Spartan history forever.
+The Persians, who replaced the Assyrians as the Mesopotamian hegemon in the 7th century B.C, spent most of the 6th century BCE campaigning throughout western Asia and northern Africa and had built an empire that was at the time one of the largest in the entire world, and their presence would change the course of Spartan history forever.

 The Formation of the Peloponnesian League

-In the period between the Second Messenian War and the Greco-Persian War, Sparta was able to consolidate its power in Laconia and Messenia, as well as on the Peloponnese.
-It offered support to Corinth and Elis by helping remove a tyrant from the Corinthian throne, and this formed the basis of an alliance that would eventually be known as The Peloponnesian League, a loose, Spartan-led alliance between the various city-states on the Peloponnese that was intended to provide for mutual defense.
+In the period between the Second Messenian War and the Greco-Persian Wars, Sparta was able to consolidate its power in Laconia and Messenia, as well as on the Peloponnese.
+It offered support to Corinth and Elis by helping remove a tyrant from the Corinthian throne, and this formed the basis of an alliance that would eventually be known as The Peloponnesian League, a loose, Spartan-led alliance between the various Greek city states on the Peloponnese that was intended to provide for mutual defense.

-Another important thing to consider about Ancient Sparta at this time is its growing rivalry with Athens.
-Although it’s true that Sparta helped Athens remove a tyrant and restore democracy, the two city-states were rapidly becoming the most powerful in the Greek world, and the outbreak of war with the Persians would further highlight their differences and eventually drive them to war, a series of events that defines Spartan and Greek history.
+Another important thing to consider about Sparta at this time is its growing rivalry with the city state of Athens.
+Although it’s true that Sparta helped Athens remove a tyrant and restore democracy, the two Greek city states were rapidly becoming the most powerful in the Greek world, and the outbreak of war with the Persians would further highlight their differences and eventually drive them to war, a series of events that defines Spartan and Greek history.

 The Ionian Revolt and the First Persian Invasion